Contact Us

 Additional Injection Molding Machines

-It combines the advantages of a hydraulic clamping system and an electric injection unit, meets the requirements for product stability and precision, and is widely used in various industries.
+It combines the advantages of a two-platen clamping structure and an electric injection unit, making it suitable for the precision molding of medium and large-sized products.

 Related Injection Molding Machines Insights